chassi-os/js-software-design-patterns/README.md

 ## Change Log

 ### [NEXT]
-    - updates description of how to use momento pattern
+    - updates description of how to use momento
+    - adds TOC to readme

 ### v0.5.0
     - fixes export syntax for structural exports